3 Sources

 1

 .
-The company also aims to push visual fidelity forward and deliver higher quality gameplay experiences through continued investments in AI and machine learning1
+The company aims to push visual fidelity forward and deliver higher quality gameplay experiences through continued investments in AI and machine learning1

 2